John William Mellor

-John William Mellor PC DL QC (26 July 1835 – 13 October 1911) was an English lawyer and Liberal Party politician.
+John William Mellor PC DL KC (26 July 1835 – 13 October 1911) was an English lawyer and Liberal Party politician.

 Born in London, the eldest of the eight sons of Rt Hon.
 Sir John Mellor, of Otterhead, Devonshire, a Judge of the Queen's Bench Division of the High Court, Mellor was educated at Trinity Hall, Cambridge.

 In 1860 he married Caroline Paget, daughter of Charles Paget, MP.

 He became a barrister of the Inner Temple in 1860, a Queen's Counsel in 1875 and a Bencher in 1877.
 He was Recorder of Grantham from 1871 to 1874 and Judge Advocate General from February to August 1886.
 In 1878 Mellor was involved in the Whistler v Ruskin libel trial.